Remitito/quiz-game-client/README.md

 **Tech Stack**

-- This app uses React on the front end, with Redux used for state management, Axios used to make calls to the Node server, and Ant Design used sparingly to speed up styling
+- This app uses React on the front end, with Redux used for state management, Axios used to make calls to API, and Ant Design used sparingly to speed up styling